+The water in the full water cycle is flowing continuously and steadily.
+The earth acts as a buffer, as it can absorb a large amount of water at once but releases it only slowly.
+In this way floods are prevented, and at the same time the streams carry clear, clean water all year long.
 The balance is reached between the rainy months and the dry seasons.
 In principle, this applies throughout all climate zones.
-A full water cycle in which the earth-body completely fulfills its function, once again creates stability and equilibrium everywhere.
+A full water cycle in which the Earth body completely fulfills its function once again creates stability and equilibrium everywhere.